This product is

 G.R., last edition.

-This piece was bought in Sinaloa.
+This piece was bought in Sinaloa in 2020.
 The merchant said it was made in Puebla.
 The lead test procedure involves leaving white vinegar in the piece overnight, pouring some of that into a test tube, dipping a cotton swab into a reagent solution and then stirring the vinegar.
 The color indicates lead content.
 As you can see, it has turned black, indicating heavy concentration of lead.
 This pottery is a tradition in Mexican culture and is used for food and liquid surfaces everywhere.
-There are manufacturers trying to making stoneware that retains the traditional appearance, but few people use it.
+There are manufacturers trying to make stoneware that retains the traditional appearance, but few people use it.
+Further refiring tests demonstrated that these are fired around 1700-1750F, a temperature sufficient to melt pure lead bisilicate into a glossy transparent but the body is still very soft and porous.

 Article by Edouard Bastarache Edouard Bastarache is a well known doctor that has written many articles on the subject of toxicity of ceramic materials and books on technical aspects of ceramics.
 He writes in both English and French.